 Below is a simplified view of the main paths that information travels along during a typical operation - touching "Play album" on the iPad.

 And here is a view of the server screen though RealVNC.
-I've taken the Safari monitor window out of full screen mode so that everything else can be seen.
-(Most of the information in the Llama window is not relevant - it relates to previously-played music.)
+(Most of the information in the Llama window is not relevant - it relates to previously-played music.
+Also the "Spotify" and "Landline" programs are not relevant to the Jukebox and can be ignored.